When does Parameter-Efficient Transfer Learning Work for Machine Translation?: Results and Discussion

 \subsection{RQ1: Comparing fine-tuning methods}

 Table~\ref{tab:ft-methods-results} shows the \textbf{performance} of \peft{}s in terms of BLEU score for it$\rightarrow$en and tr$\rightarrow$en.
 In the table, each block (separated with a dashed line) consists of PEFTs with approximately the same number of updated parameters.
-Adapters outperform other methods at almost all parameter budgets for both mBART and M2M-100, except the smallest budget where only 120k parameters are updated.
+Adapters outperform other methods for almost all parameter budgets for both mBART and M2M-100, except the smallest budget of 120k updated parameters.
 In this block, prefix-tuning (prefix-5) performs better than adapters for mBART.
-However, when the portion of fine-tuned parameters increases, as shown in Figure \ref{fig:adapter-size}, prefix-tuning quickly falls behind adapters, confirming previous findings \cite{unified}.
-Furthermore, in terms of \textbf{training speed/memory cost}, prefix-tuning slows down the training relative to adapters, and imposes a significant memory cost due to a large effective sequence length; see also Appendix~\ref{sec:prefix-details}.\footnote{Prefix-13 causes a 30\% slow-down in training speed relative to adapter-5.}
+However, when the fine-tuned parameter count increases, as shown in Figure \ref{fig:adapter-size}, prefix-tuning quickly falls behind adapters, confirming previous findings \cite{unified}.
+Furthermore, in terms of \textbf{training speed/memory cost}, prefix-tuning slows down training relative to adapters, and imposes a significant memory cost due to a large effective sequence length; see also Appendix~\ref{sec:prefix-details}.\footnote{Prefix-13 causes a 30\% slow-down in training speed relative to adapter-5.}

-As for the methods that fine-tune existing parameters, BitFit is better than adapters for mBART and worse for M2M, whereas X-attention performs worse than adapters in all cases.
-We confirm that our method of tuning layer norm weights rather than biases improves performance, outperforming adapters for mBART on the language pairs in Table~\ref{tab:ft-methods-results}.
-Averaging across 10 language pairs, adapters still outperform BitFit for both parent models, see Figure~\ref{fig:mbart-vs-m2m}.
+As for the methods that fine-tune existing parameters, both BitFit and X-attention performs worse than adapters in most cases.
+Averaging across 10 language pairs, adapters still outperform BitFit for both parent models (Figure~\ref{fig:mbart-vs-m2m}).
+However, we confirm that our method of tuning layer norm weights rather than biases improves BitFit, see Table~\ref{tab:ft-methods-results}.